Made possible by the Eugene McDermott Education Fund.

 Summer Art Camp Internships

-The Dallas Museum of Art offers four unpaid internship positions in Family, Access, and School Experiences during the summer months.
-Interns work closely with art instructors to facilitate Summer Art Camp programs designed for children age 4–12.
-Interns build hands-on teaching skills by helping to guide students in gallery activities, art-making projects, games, and sensory explorations.
+The Dallas Museum of Art offers up to eight summer internship positions in the Education Department, open to college students who are completing their degrees and can receive course credit.
+Interns work closely with art instructors to facilitate Summer Art Camp programs designed for children ages 4–12.
+Interns build hands-on teaching skills by helping guide students in art-making projects, games, and sensory explorations.